KarnerTh/mermerd/readme.md

 # same as previous one, but use all available tables without interaction
 mermerd -c "postgresql://user:password@localhost:5432/yourDb" -s public --useAllTables

+# same as previous one, but get the result in stdout instead of a file
+mermerd -c "postgresql://user:password@localhost:5432/yourDb" -s public --useAllTables --outputMode stdout

 # same as previous one, but use a list of tables without interaction
 mermerd -c "postgresql://user:password@localhost:5432/yourDb" -s public --selectedTables article,article_label